Localization theorem for homological vector fields: q -supervarieties

 Let $\q$ be the $(1|1)$-dimensional Lie superalgebra with basis $Q,Q^2:=\frac{1}{2}[Q,Q]$, where $Q$ is odd.
 We will work in $\Rep_{Q^2}\q(1)$, i.e. the category of $\q$-modules (not necessarily finite-dimensional) on which $Q^2$ acts semisimply.
 Thus when we refer to a $\q$-module we will always assume that $Q^2$ acts semisimply.

-\begin{definition}[Duflo-Serganova functor] For a $\q$-module $V$ (recall that as explained above, this mean $Q^2$ acts semisimply), define $DS_QV$ to be the super vector space given by the cohomology of $Q$ when restricted to $V^{Q^2}$, the invariants of $Q^2$ on $V$. \end{definition} The Duflo-Serganova functor was originally introduced in \cite{duflo2005associated}, and defines a tensor functor from $\Rep_{Q^2}\q$ to the category of super vector spaces.
-For a more recent and thorough survey on this functor, we refer to \cite{GHSS22}.
+\begin{definition}[Duflo-Serganova functor] For a $\q$-module $V$ (recall that as explained above, this mean $Q^2$ acts semisimply), define $DS_QV$ to be the super vector space given by the cohomology of $Q$ when restricted to $V^{Q^2}$, the invariants (equivalently kernel) of $Q^2$ on $V$.
+We will also write this occasionally using the shorthand $V_Q:=DS_{Q}V$. \end{definition} The Duflo-Serganova functor was originally introduced in \cite{duflo2005associated}, and defines a tensor functor from $\Rep_{Q^2}\q$ to the category of super vector spaces.
+It is in fact a semisimplification functor of $\Rep_{Q^2}\q(1)$, although we will not use this.
+For a more recent and thorough survey on this functor, we refer to \cite{GHSS}.

 We recall the following results which will be used throughout. \begin{lemma} Let $V$ be a $\q$-module. \begin{enumerate} \item $V$ is projective if and only if $DS_QV=0$; \item if $V$ admits a finite-length projective resolution, then $V$ is projective; \item if the restriction $Q:V_{\ol{1}}\to V_{\ol{0}}$ is an isomorphism, then $V$ is projective. \end{enumerate} \end{lemma}